rusty2123/Walmart-API-HW/README.md

 I have not build any test cases because I had a busy weekend, and I could not get my API key to work while I am in the office.
+I also did not see that there is an entire Review API until I was about to turn it in.
+I first assumed I had to rank items based on their rating and their amount of ratings.
 My project uses Maven and has GSON as a dependency.
 It runs as a Java console application for simplicity and ease of use.